bafxyz/u-code/docs/first-step.md

----
-description: 'Let''s find the problem, and try to solve it with some good idea'
----

 # First step

+> Let's find the problem, and try to solve it with some good idea

 ## How can you become a developer?